THINGS TO DO

 Self-Guided Twilight Native Animal Walk

-A very popular activity that you can do in the park at the end of the day is the twilight viewing of native animals where you are likely to see bandicoots, kangaroos and sugar gliders.
-You can also hand feed the friendly possums which is also a thrill.
+A very popular activity that you can do in the park at the end of the day is the twilight viewing of native animals where you are likely to see bandicoots, kangaroos, sugar gliders and possums.

 Bush Walking